ymoch/preacher/docs/index.rst

 Preacher verifies API servers, which requests to API servers and verify the response along to given scenarios.

-Test scenarios are written only in `YAML`_ declaratively, without codes.
+Test scenarios are written only in `YAML`_ declaratively, without coding.
 In spite of that, Preacher can validate your web API flexibly, which enables you to test using real (neither mocks nor sandboxes) backends.